 Each cactus in the prickly pear family is planted from a nopale (or prickly pear pad) or by seed.

-The plant is growing along my garage and I leave it there year round.I do not dig it out and it comes back each spring.
+The plant is growing in the soil along my garage and it lives there year-round.I never dig it out for the winter months.

 1.)
 Choose a bright and sunny location with well-drained soil.

 2.)
 Plant nopales or seed in a raised bed or against the house to protect the plant from harsh winter winds.

 3.)
 The soil for planting only needs to be average, amending only clay soils.

 4.)
 The root system is extremely shallow.
 Be sure to mulch around the base of your cactus.

 Cacti are part of the succulent family.
 Succulents can store water in their roots, stems and leaves.
 But not all succulents are cacti.
 A cactus has small bumps where the spines, pads, and flowers grow from.

 1.)
 I have found if you mulch around the base, you do not have to water the plant.
 Mother Nature takes care of everything for you.

 2.)
 The first few years after planting, cover your plant in late fall with burlap after the plant starts to dry up.
 This will protect the plant from the harsh winds of winter.

 3.)
 In the spring, remove the burlap and add a layer of mulch around the base of the plant to keep even moisture and heat from spring to summer.